Blood cancer care at HonorHealth

 HonorHealth blood cancer experts are as passionate about not only treating patients with blood cancer, but also pursuing innovative treatments.
 In fact, researchers are testing drugs and treatments that can slow the growth of cancer cells and shrink tumors with remarkable accuracy through blood cancer clinical trials.

 HonorHealth is one of the few health systems that treat adult blood cancers in Arizona.
-In fact, the blood cancer program of the HonorHealth Virginia G. Piper Cancer Care Network draws patients from across the Southwest for the diagnosis and treatment of adult blood cancers and related disorders.
+In fact, the blood cancer program at HonorHealth Cancer Care draws patients from across the Southwest for the diagnosis and treatment of adult blood cancers and related disorders.

 Annually, HonorHealth blood cancer experts perform approximately 200 stem cell (bone marrow) transplants as well as diagnostic tests and other treatments.

-If you have acute leukemia, you'll be treated in a dedicated unit at HonorHealth Scottsdale Shea Medical Center in central Scottsdale.
+If you have acute leukemia, you'll be treated in a dedicated unit at the HonorHealth Cancer Transplant Institute in central Scottsdale.
 The unit also provides inpatient care for patients with other blood cancers, such as lymphoma and multiple myeloma.

 An outpatient infusion therapy center is open both weekdays and weekends for chemotherapy.

 Blood cancers typically begin with abnormal cells produced in your bone marrow, the spongy center of the bones where different types of blood cells form.
 The three main types of cells produced are: